DmitryFillo/berserker_resolver/README.rst

 ----------------

-This property enables error reporting, e.g. nxdomain, noanswer, etc. ``Resolver.resolve`` normally returns dictionary with resolved domains, but with this option it returns dictionary with two keys:
+This property enables error reporting, e.g. nxdomain, noanswer, etc. ``Resolver.resolve`` normally returns dictionary of sets with resolved domains, but with this option it returns dictionary with two keys:

 + success
 + error

-``result['success']`` is dictionary with successfully resolved domains, as if without ``Resolver.verbose``.
-``result['error']`` is dictionary with unsuccessfully resolved domains where each key contains another dictionary with per nameserver exception.
-Exceptions comes from dnspython backend as ``dns.exception.DNSException`` subclasses.
-Check out `dnspython docs <http://www.dnspython.org/docs/1.12.0/dns.exception.DNSException-class.html>`_ for more information about built-in exceptions.

 .. code:: python